hedera-dev/hcs-skills/README.md

 This will return an array of validation errors, if there are any.
 The subsequent lines perform error handling, and blocks the message from being published if there is any error.
 This has already been implemented for you, and no modification is necessary.

-#### Step NNN: Submit message to HCS topic
+#### Step 9: Submit message to HCS topic

-Stay within `front/skill-publish.js`, and the `skillPublish` function.
+Stay within `util/skill-publish.js`, and the `skillPublish` function.
 Find the comment `// NOTE: Submit message to HCS topic` next.

 Now you are finally ready to publish the message to the HCS topic.
 To do so, we send a `TopicMessageSubmitTransaction` to the network.
 As its name suggests, it submits a message to a HCS topic.
 Pass in `topicId` and `hcsMsg` as properties of this transaction.